L-Forster/Zero-TIG/README.md

 #### CHANGES:
 - **Forward-backward temporal consistency:** Pixels that do not appear in both forward and backward warping of a frame are added to occlusion map.
-- **Bidirectional optical flow:** Calculates optical flow for I(t-1)->I(t) and I(t+1)->I(t), then uses the calculated occluded regions to blend together a best estimate for the warped image.
+- **Bidirectional optical flow:** Calculates optical flow for I(t-1)->I(t) and I(t+1)->I(t) using the respective finetuned DPFlow models, then uses the calculated occluded regions to blend together a best estimate for the warped image.
 If a region is occluded in both directions, it falls back to L2.

 ### Optical flow & warping visualisation for all models